Coast Guard Fraternization Policies: What You Need to Know

 Commissioned officers, including warrant officers, have leadership responsibilities that extend across the service.
 Chief petty officers (E-7 to E-9) also provide leadership—not just within the direct chain of command, but also across a broader spectrum of the service.
 As a result, relationships involving officers or chief petty officers merit close attention.

 Sustaining a Professional Environment

 As people work together, different types of relationships arise.
-Professional relationships sometimes develop into personal relationships.
+Professional relationships sometimes turn into personal relationships.
 Service custom recognizes that personal relationships, regardless of gender, are acceptable provided they do not, either in actuality or in appearance:

-- jeopardize the members' impartiality,
+- Jeopardize the members' impartiality

-- undermine the respect for authority inherent in a member's rank or position,
+- Undermine the respect for authority inherent in a member's rank or position

 Romantic Relationship Policy